johannessonlab/johannessonlab.github.io/research/index.md

 # <i class="fas fa-microscope"></i>Research Projects

 We have several ongoing research projects at the Johannesson lab.
-The nature of our research means that boundaries between projects are not always clear, and overlaps often occur.
-Nevertheless, the main directions of our currently ongoing work are the following, in no particular order.
+Our way of conducting research means that there is often overlap between projects.
+While the boundaries between projects are not always clear, the main directions of our currently ongoing work can be summarized as the following, in no particular order.

 {% include section.html %}